 The colourful history

-Cannes has some interesting history regarding the people who came to make the town their home.
-Arriving in the 18th century for winter, expats from many countries came for the marvellous weather and amazing scenery.
-Many of them never left.
-English Chancellor Lord Brougham was forced to stop in the little village of Le Suquet (before it became the bigger town of Cannes) on his way to Italy, because of a cholera outbreak.
-It was the 1830s and he loved everything about Cannes so much that he bought a lot of land and built Château Eléonore here, in honour of his daughter.
-Others followed suit.
-Russian dukes partied, the future King of England met his mistress, and Prime Minister Gladstone recuperated from an illness.
-Heady stuff.
+Arriving in the 18th century for winter, visitors from abroad came to Cannes for the marvellous weather and amazing scenery, and there are plenty of interesting stories regarding the people who have made the town their home.
+English Chancellor Lord Brougham was forced to stop in the little village of Le Suquet (before it became the bigger town of Cannes) on his way to Italy in the 1830s because of a cholera outbreak.
+Brougham loved Cannes so much that he bought extensive land and built Château Eléonore here, named in honour of his daughter.
+Others followed suit: Russian dukes partied; a future King of England met his mistress; and British Prime Minister Gladstone recuperated from an illness.

 Cannes is full of beautiful beaches.
 If you don’t want to pay to hang out at the beach, you could instead choose to make your way to a public one.
 Plage de la Bocca, Plage du Midi and Palm Beach are particularly popular beaches in Cannes – the latter is on the headland in Cannes and very family friendly.
 For a more exclusive experience, visit Plage du Goéland, where you can hire a sun-lounger (from which you will be waited on), reserve a table for lunch and store your valuables in a locker.
 Check out their Facebook page for up-to-date details on opening hours and menus.